Office Ladies and Salaried Men: Reception

 Sharon Chalmers, an independent scholar, argued that the work does not properly put the power plays of the office ladies in the proper "cultural-historical context".
 She also criticized Ogasawara's lack of disclosure of her reason for employment to relevant parties.
-She stated that she liked getting ethnoghraphic testimony from people directly involved in the Japanese office environment.
+She stated that she liked getting ethnographic testimony from people directly involved in the Japanese office environment.

 Delbridge praised the "interesting and insightful empirical detail" and "important questions" the book raises.

 Joyce Gelb of City University of New York described the work as "an insightful case study".
 Gelb stated that the work does not describe much about sexual harassment and how that factors into the working environment.

 Moto Ezaki of Occidental College praised the book for "drawing an accurate picture of gender relationships" in Japan, and stated that the "extensive scope of its quantitative data" is "the strength" of the book's research.

-Hagiwara praised the book for being a "a vital contribution" on gender and Japanese studies.
+Hagiwara praised the book for being "a vital contribution" on gender and Japanese studies.
 However Hagiwara, who had formerly worked as an office lady, argued that some of Ogasawara's conclusions were not accurate, as she stated that office ladies have a more substantial evaluation system, higher workloads, and less dependence by men than Ogasawara stated.
 Hagiwara added that workloads between different tracks of office ladies differ and that office ladies with university degrees often get more prominent jobs through connections.
 Additionally Hagiwara criticized the author not disclosing her identity to her employers and the possibility of identifying the bank she worked at.

 Joy Hendry of Oxford Brookes University described the analytical content as "very clear and eminently readable".
 She stated that she wished that the book had examined an increasing trend of women gaining the same status as men in Japanese workplaces.

 Kevin Henson of Loyola University of Chicago described the analytical content as "convincing and entertaining."

 Hsiung described the book as a "splendid study", and "Rigorous intellectual inquiry".

 Anne E. Imamura of the Foreign Service Institute described the book as "full of insights and well grounded".